Code Signing 101

 If you’re part of the Apple Enterprise program, you also have an Enterprise Distribution certificate that allows you to deploy apps within your enterprise.

-You must code sign iOS applications before any iOS devices will accept them for installation.
+You must code sign your applications before any devices will accept them for installation.

 Buddybuild creates builds on your behalf, so we need access to your developer identities in order to sign builds.
 Managing these can be a pain.
 Use the Automatic Cert-Uploader to quickly and easily upload the relevant certificates to buddybuild.